jessmartin/writings/remarkable-review/The End of Paper.md

 **Texture.** reMarkable eschews the typical "hard plastic on glass" feeling of writing on an iPad with the Apple Pencil.
 Instead, it feels like the fine grain of a lead pencil scraping across a lightly-textured paper.
 The resistance is delightful.
 I feel more accurate with each stroke, more connected to the surface.

 **"Sinkiness."** Somehow, I feel like I'm actually pressing _into_ the surface of the tablet with the tip of the marker.
-There's _give_ to it.
+There's _give_ to it, just like paper.

 **No (or very little) glare.** reMarkable's screen looks great in full sunlight.
 The surface of reMarkable is an e-paper screen, similar to the Kindle, but slightly more matte in appearance.
 Unlike the iPad or a computer screen, it reacts like paper.
 Side benefit: no blue light at night!